ArchipelagoMW/Archipelago/worlds/pokemon_emerald/data/README.md

 Every `Map` has at least one region defined for it (with a couple exceptions for multiplayer rooms).
 At the time of writing, most haven't yet been broken down.
 These regions will need to be split into logical regions.
 In the example below, the region for `MAP_ROUTE103` was split into `REGION_ROUTE_103/WEST`, `REGION_ROUTE_103/WATER`, and `REGION_ROUTE_103/EAST`.
 Keeping the name consistent with the `Map` name and adding a label suffix for the subarea makes it clearer where we are in the world and where within a map we're describing.

 Every region (except `Menu`) is configured here.
 All files in this directory are appended to each other at runtime, and are only split and ordered for development convenience.
+Regions defined in `data/regions/unused` are entirely unused because they're not yet reachable in the randomizer.
+They're there for future reference in case we want to pull those maps in later.
+Any locations or warps in here should be blacklisted.
 Data for a single region looks like this:

 ```json
 "REGION_ROUTE103/EAST": {